hphelion/documentation/migration-overview-reference.md

 12. Enter the appropriate information in the following fields:

-	Name - Enter a name for the server.
+	Name.
+Enter a name for the server.

-	Availability Zone - Select the same Availability Zone as the volume you created, or select **No Preference** to use a volume from any zone.
+	Availability Zone.
+Select the same Availability Zone as the volume you created, or select **No Preference** to use a volume from any zone.

-	Network Port - Select a port use if you've manually created a network port.
+	Network Port.
+Select a port use if you've manually created a network port.

-	Image type - Click **Bootable Volumes** and select the bootable volume you created.
+	Image type.
+Click **Bootable Volumes** and select the bootable volume you created.

-	Key name - Select the key pair to use with the server.
+	Key name.
+Select the key pair to use with the instance.

-	Flavor - Select a flavor for the server.
+	Flavor.
+Select a flavor for the instance.

-	Security Groups - Select a security group to use with the server.
+	Security Groups.
+Select a security group to use with the instance.

-	Tags (optional) - Enter text to create metadata to associate with the instance for use with the metadata service.
+	Tags (optional).
+Enter text to create metadata to associate with the instance for use with the metadata service.

 12. Click **Create** to create the instance.

-	The management console lists the new instance with a status of `Build`.
-When the instance is `Active`, you must assign a *floating* public IP address to the instance in order to access the instance.
+	The classic management console lists the new instance with a status of `Build`.
+When the instance is `Active`, you must assign a floating public IP address to the instance in order to access the instance.

 13. In the menu, click **Floating IPs**.